PickNikRobotics/beta_moveit_website/_posts/2018-09-26-PickNik-at-roscon-2018.markdown

 **Exhibitor Booth**

-[PickNik](https://picknik.ai/) will be representing the MoveIt! project this year with a booth at ROSCon running a live MoveIt! demo with Franka Emika's Panda robot.
+[PickNik](https://picknik.ai/) will be representing the MoveIt project this year with a booth at ROSCon running a live MoveIt demo with Franka Emika's Panda robot.
 Stop by and say hi!